about

 strewn across the floor

-splicers, tape, trim bins, grease pencils
+splicers, tape, trim bins, grease pencils.

 A well-worn hierarchy